 Questing is an educational treasure hunt and an outdoor experience that involves following a map and a series of clues to find a hidden box where you sign the guest book, leave your comments and an imprint of your personal stamp (if you have one).
 South Shore Quests are a great way to enjoy nature by turning a walk into a treasure hunt.
 Get your exercise while exploring wildlife and plants, learn a bit of geology and/or history in the bargain!
 Allow one hour to complete the Holly Hill Farm Quest through the farmyards and trails of surrounding woods.
 Boots are recommended footgear.
 You can purchase a Quest booklet for $5 starting in April at the Farm Stand.
 Exact change is appreciated.

 Visit the Barnyard

-The barnyard is home to our pony Pumpkin, his friend Nugget, hens, roosters, Pepper the rabbit, and Dwarf Nigerian goats Belladonna and Lady Liberty.
+The barnyard is home to our pony Pumpkin, his friend Nugget, hens, roosters, Pepper the rabbit, Dwarf Nigerian goats Belladonna and Lady Liberty, and our newest member Benji the Sicilian miniature donkey.
 Visitors are welcome but please don’t feed the animals.